On this page

 Leave and LSL accrual

-Most forms of paid and unpaid leave, except unpaid parental leave, will count toward the period of employment and so LSL will continue to accrue during this time.
+Most forms of paid and unpaid leave – including unpaid parental leave up to 52 weeks (and longer in certain circumstances) – will count towards the period of employment, and so LSL will continue to accrue during this time.

 Breaks to continuous employment

-He accepts the offer and resigns from S.B.A.
-However, after just one month, Koby realises that he has made a mistake.
-He is required to work really long hours with minimum wages.
-He asks for his old job back at S.B.A.
-Auto Repairs and they welcome him back.
+He accepts the offer and resigns from Get Fit Gym.
+However, after just one month, Koby realises that he has made a mistake - he's required to work really long hours with minimum wages.
+He asks for his old job back at Get Fit Gym– and they welcome him back.

 Silvie is employed as a dishwasher at the Happy Valley Coffee House.
-Her employment is terminated as the employer decides he no longer needs a dishwasher, because the kitchen-hand should be able to do those duties as well as his own.
+Her employment is terminated as the employer decides he no longer needs a dishwasher, because the kitchen-hand should be able to do those duties, as well as his own.